 When Apple chief Tim Cook unveiled the Apple watch with a typically unfussy flourish March 9, he accomplished something most CEOs only dream of; he made news with a product announcement.
 Even better, the event kicked off a lively conversation that’s been happily buzzing ever since.
 Media mentions have been in the millions and the PR value attached to those stories is calculated at many times more.
 Apple enjoys the elite position of not having to pitch its news to the media; the media knocks on their door.

-NBC’s Today Show had Carson Daley on the story, setting it up with ... ⇢ read more
+NBC’s Today Show had Carson Daley on the... ⇢ read more

 A rare, progressive and fatal disease.
 A little more than a year ago, this was the diagnosis given to 2-year-old Katherine Belle in Kentucky.
 It was a devastating and isolating realization for KB’s parents – if only for a little while.